Plot Synopsis: Tensions mount as Counselor Troi’s arranged marriage nears. Meanwhile, a plague ship threatens the planet where they are meeting.

 Favorite Scenes: Patrick Stewart carrying luggage is kinda funny.
 The scene where Wyatt and Deanna are first alone in his quarters together works because the awkwardness of that situation feels genuine.
 Most of the scenes involving Lwaxana are pretty funny, as she is a breath of fresh air in this stale episode.
 The dinner scene in particular is enjoyable, and is probably the best in the episode.
 I’ve got to say, in that same scene Tasha’s hair just looks terrific, and for some reason I’ve remembered it for all these years.

 Use of Cast/Characters: Wil Wheaton and Michael Dorn don’t appear in this episode.
+This is the second and final time Dorn will miss an episode.
 This is our third character-centered episode, and this time around it’s Marina Sirtis.
 She actually does a pretty decent job of acting here, and her character is center stage as she gets tons of development.
 She comes across as mature and likable, and we sympathize with her.
 This and Farpoint are about the only episodes that we see Troi’s limited telepathy.
 This is Majel Barrett’s first episode, she will have a recurring role playing Deanna Troi’s mother, Lwaxana; she is also the voice of the Enterprise computer.
 Majel is famous for being Gene Roddenberry’s wife, and she appeared in a few of the original series episodes as well.
 Majel almost single-handedly makes this episode watchable.
 She comes across as likable and full of character, she makes an immediate impression and maintains it throughout.
 Rob Knepper does a pretty fair job as Wyatt Miller: he seems nice, and not all that confident but in a way that’s sympathetic.
 You never really believe he could be a doctor though.
 Riker gets a lot of face time here, but not really to his credit.
 Frakes seems to be acting as if he’s still on a soap opera, but somehow he’s also a petulant boy in dealing with Troi’s situation; it’s not a particularly appealing combination.
 Other than Picard, nobody else in the cast really has anything to do in this episode.
 Data does have one funny line, so that’s something?

 Blu Ray Version: Gorgeous as always, but nothing particularly special.
 The planet is huge and sharp but for some reason, even though they are similar, it’s not as beautiful as the one in Justice.
 If you look at the face on the gift box, now you are able to see that one of his eyes is red, the other one black.
 In the shot of the Electorine we can see waves that actually move in the background.